Kris Jenner Is Worried That Kylie Jenner & Travis Scott Will Elope, Per ‘Hollywood Life’

 “The birth of Stormi has strengthened their bond together as a couple in ways they didn’t even realize were possible.
 Kylie and Travis are both extremely busy but are hands-on parents because they do not want to miss out on anything Stormi does,” an insider revealed, adding that baby Stormi is always receiving attention from at least one of her parents.

-The insider goes on to state that Kylie Jenner and Travis Scott have a “system” where they try to schedule their work commits at different times so that one of them can be available to their little girl.
+The insider goes on to state that Kylie Jenner and Travis Scott have a “system” where they try to schedule their work commitments at different times so that one of them can be available to their little girl.
 The source also continues that the couple have a “very normal life” and that they “value” their time with their daughter very much.